 Most people, adults and children alike, have a bucket list place they would like to see.
-While some people’s vacation ideas may seem out of reach, there are plenty of options that can be achieved with a little bit of planning.
+As a family, we sat down together and discussed some family bucket list ideas, decided which places were actual possibilities, and started putting a plan in place.
+While your vacation ideas may seem out of reach, there are plenty of options that can be achieved with a little bit of planning.
 Here are some ways to come up with a few family bucket list ideas that everyone is happy with.

-How to Create – Family Bucket List Ideas
+How to Create Your Family Bucket List Ideas

 One of the first things to do when creating a family bucket list is to set aside some time together to talk.
 Come up with some simple bucket list ideas.
 Decide as a family where you would like to go or what types of things you would like to do.
 Would you like more of an outdoor adventure vacation?
 One with theme park stops?
 Would you prefer